 Expiration dates exist on most medicine packaging, including prescription, over-the-counter and herbal / complementary supplements.
 Sometimes expiry dates may be located underneath labels, on the lid of bottles, or at the end of cream tubes.
 If you can’t find the expiration date, ask your pharmacist and they might be able to help.

 Yes.
-Once you return your medicines to pharmacy, they are placed in the RUM which is stored in a secure area of the pharmacy, that is always supervised by a pharmacist.
-Once the RUM bin is full it is then incinerated by an EPA accredited facility.
+Once you return your medicines to the pharmacy, they are placed in the RUM bin which is stored in a secure area of the pharmacy, that is always supervised by a pharmacist.
+Once is full it is then incinerated by an Environment Protection Authority (EPA) accredited facility.
 Just as you trust a pharmacist with your personal information when you fill scripts, you can trust your pharmacist to protect your privacy when you dispose of your medicines.